© Gemäldegalerie Alte Meister in Dresden, Photo: Wolfgang Kreische

-By the time Vermeer painted this work, the trompe l'œil curtain device had been amply exploited.
+By the time Vermeer painted this work, the trompe l'œil curtain had been amply exploited.
 Rembrandt van Rijn was the first Dutch painter to include a sculpted frame as well as a curtain pulled aside in 1648.
-It was a favorite among the fijnschilders like Frans van Mieris or Gerrit Dou of Leiden whose goal was to paint works so realistic that they could not be distinguished from reality.
+It was a favorite device among the fijnschilderen like Frans van Mieris or Gerrit Dou of Leiden whose goal was to paint works so realistic that they could not be distinguished from reality.
+An astounding example of the curtain trompe l'œil can be seen in the collaborative effort by Van Mieris and Adrian van der Spelt.

 Both Dou and Van Mieris, in fact, had been compared by contemporaries to Parrhasios, the painter of Greek antiquity who in a contest was able to fool Zeuxis, another Greek painter.
-An astounding example of the curtain trompe l'œil can be seen in the collaborative effort by Van Mieris and Adrian van der Spelt (see above).

 The story goes that Zeuxis had painted a still life with grapes so persuasively that birds had descended upon it to peck them.
-Parrhasios, however, had included a curtain on one side of the composition that Zeuxis unwittingly attempted to pull back in order to see the entire painting.
+Parrhasios, however, had included a curtain on one side of the composition that Zeuxis unwittingly attempted to pull back to see the entire painting.
 While Zeuxis had fooled birds, Parrhasios had fooled a man.

 The Cupid would have made it clear that the content of the young woman's letter was of an amorous nature.
 The vanishing point of the painting's perspective would have been in the center of the lower part of the painting of Cupid making it a crucial pictorial element in the painting.